Bandy: Rinkball

 Rink bandy has in turn led to the creation of the sport of rinkball.
 The sport of rinkball has at times been referred to as a variant of bandy, however it organized by the 1980s and has since become an established organized sport with its own governing body and differs considerably from both bandy and ice hockey, the sport's two major influences.

 Floorball

 Bandy is also the predecessor of floorball, which was invented when people started playing with plastic bandy shaped sticks and lightweight balls when running on the floors of indoor gym halls.

 Landbandy

 In Sweden, informal games played like bandy but on ice-free ground (usually on gravel or asphalt concrete) are called landbandy (see landbandy at the Swedish language Wikipedia).
+The term should not be confused with landhockey, the Swedish term for field hockey.

 No roller or parasport variants exist

 There is no formal roller sport companion to bandy involving either inline skates or parallel wheel roller skates, even if rink hockey can be considered to have some similarities with bandy.
 There is also no formally organized skateless ice variant of bandy, and bandy does not have any parasport variant.